Who’s vs. Whose: Clearing Up the Confusion in 2026

 Applying the Test: Step-by-Step

-Let’s walk through an example: “The manager — — is late.”
+Let’s walk through an example where the actor is unknown.
+“The manager — is late.”
 We need to fill the blank.

-- Attempt substitution with ‘who is’ or ‘who has’: “The manager ‘who is’ is late.” or “The manager ‘who has’ is late.”
+Attempt substitution with ‘who is’ or ‘who has’: “The manager ‘who is’ is late.” or “The manager ‘who has’ is late.”
 Neither of these makes grammatical sense because ‘is’ is already present in the sentence structure.
+The sentence requires a subject before the verb ‘is’.

 Common Pitfalls and How to Avoid Them